Harlan Mathews

-Harlan Mathews (January 17, 1927 – May 9, 2014) was an American politician who was an appointed interim Democratic United States Senator from Tennessee from 1993 to 1994.
-He previously served in the executive and legislative branches of state government in Tennessee for more than 40 years beginning in 1950.
+Harlan Mathews (January 17, 1927 – May 9, 2014) was an American politician who was an appointed United States Senator from Tennessee from 1993 to 1994.
+A Democrat, he previously served in the executive and legislative branches of state government in Tennessee for more than 40 years beginning in 1950.

 Early life and education

 Harlan Mathews was born on January 17, 1927, in Sumiton, Alabama, to John William Mathews and Lillian (Young) Mathews.
 After completing high school in 1944, he enlisted in the United States Navy and served until 1946.

 Following his military service, Mathews returned to Alabama and earned a Bachelor of Arts degree from Jacksonville State College (now Jacksonville State University) in 1949.

 He subsequently earned a Master of Public Administration degree from Vanderbilt University in 1950.
 Mathews began his public service career on the planning staff of Governor Gordon Browning.
 In 1954, following the election of Governor Frank G. Clement, he joined the state’s budget staff.

 In 1961, Mathews was appointed commissioner of finance and administration.
 While serving in that role, he completed a law degree in 1962 from the YMCA Night Law School, now known as the Nashville School of Law.